A global platform for

 We were at the helm of a global, cross sector campaign with UN backing and Gates funding.
 It all seemed too good to be true, and sadly it was.
 Towards the end of 2014, things slowly started to unravel as a myriad of obstacles began to surface.
 First and foremost, there were huge internal disagreements within the UN about the future of the 0.7% figure itself.
 Secondly, there were conflicting opinions around the tonality of our campaign.
 Although many senior people within the UN championed our bold and humourous approach, there were some who felt it was too lighthearted and simplistic for an organisation such as the UN.

 In true UN style, a couple of key decision makers vetoed the campaign, which prompted them to pull their involvement just four days before our planned global launch.
 It was a painful blow.
 Two and a half years of hard work and $100,000 of funding were laid to waste.

-After much thought we decided to launch the platform without UN affiliation, but with no major media backers or aid agencies to add credibility, sadly the campaign failed to gather steam.
+After much thought we decided to launch the platform without UN affiliation, but with no major media backers or aid agencies to add credibility, sadly the campaign ran out of steam.

 Role: Grant Winner & Creative Director (with Paul Calway)

 With: Amanda Clelland & Future Buro